caBattista/Memology/README.md

-# Memology - A visual RAG system for finding your memes on the fly
+# Memology - A visual RAG system for finding your best fitting memes for the situation

 A simple tool based on Python, Ollama and Langchain that indexes your local meme folder and suggests to you memes based on embeddings of descriptions created by llama3.2-vision.